Unipisa/NDFDataset/README.md

 The NDF dataset includes all the annotation layers.
 Provided labels correspond to the various rating tasks, namely the manually-fact-checked (MFC), the in-context (IC) and out-of-context (OOC) ones.
 The repository includes three files:

-### NDFDataset.tsv (**LINK TO NDFDataset.tsv**)
+### Main file

-The file contains the three levels of annotation, one for each rating task.
+The file [NDFDataset.tsv](NDFDataset.tsv) contains the three levels of annotation, one for each rating task.
 The final label for each item and task consists in the majority vote (for the OOC and IC task) or the fact-checked decision (for the MFC annotation).

 	| id  | url | MFC  | IC   | OOC  | data-type |